 Snails, whelks, and periwinkles

 Some children with shellfish allergies are also allergic to other fish, such as salmon, trout, and tuna.
-Ask your child’s health care provider whether other types of fish are safe.
+Ask your child’s healthcare provider whether other types of fish are safe.

 Shellfish go by many different names.
 Watch for these terms on labels and menus:

-Cherrystone, littleneck, pismo, quahog (types of clams)
+Cherrystone, littleneck, pismo, and quahog clams

-Some types of sushi (read labels carefully on prepared sushi; when eating out, ask your server about ingredients)
+Some types of sushi.
+Read labels carefully on prepared sushi.
+When eating out, ask your server about ingredients.

-Worcestershire sauce (many brands contain anchovies)
+Worcestershire sauce.
+Many brands contain anchovies.

 Some children are more sensitive to shellfish than others.
 Just breathing the fumes of cooking shellfish may trigger an allergic reaction in certain children.
 For your child’s safety, follow these precautions when eating away from home:

-Avoid seafood restaurants.
+Don't eat at seafood restaurants.
 It’s likely that shellfish may come in contact with foods your child can safely eat.

-Avoid fried foods.
+Don't order fried foods.
 Many restaurants cook chicken, french fries, and shrimp in the same oil.